danep93/mynewwebsite/content/posts/what-is-a-name.md

 Notice that we changed our Dense(1) layer to Dense(3).
-That’s because before we wanted to pass a single scalar to our Sigmoid function, but now we want to pass 3 scores to our softmax function, to be converted to probabilities of certainty.
-Anything different would cause an error complaining on mismatched dimensions.
+That’s because before we wanted to pass a single scalar to our Sigmoid function, but now we want to pass 3 scores to our softmax function to be converted to probabilities of certainty.
+Anything different would cause an error complaining about mismatched dimensions.
 We fit our model and use it to predict values on test data, indicated by y_true columns.
 Below are a few examples of how our predictions match up against our true test values.

 ![softmax-predictions](img/softmax-predictions.png)